miguelc3/PSR_TestAssignment3/README.md

 ## Constitution of the Repository
 This repository has three packages: <br>
 - p_g11_bringup - This is responsible for launching the other files, because it has all the launch files necessary to run this program;
-- p_g11_description - Has the information about the building of the robots and the worlds;
+- p_g11_description - Has the xacro files and the information about the building of the robots and the worlds;
 - p_g11_core - In this package we can find the code for the functioning of the robots.
 This is what make them move.

 ## Functionalities